SGM HERBERT A. FRIEDMAN (Ret.)

 One of the strangest operations late in the Korean War was a series of leaflets entitled Non-propaganda.
 These leaflets were designed to be dropped with regular leaflets in an attempt to confuse the enemy.
 It was hoped that it would increase the pick-up rate, make the troops curious, baffle the political commissars, and bewilder their officers.
 The leaflet above has the words Good Fortune over brightly colored plum flowers.
-The back depicts a lunar calendar.
+The back depicts a solar and lunar calendar.
+Calendars are a very popular PSYOP theme because everyone wants to know what day it is.
+Often they are very colorful with patriotic pictures.
+This one just shows a six-month period with no images.
 Other leaflets in this series depict such Chinese heroes as Dr. Sun Yat Sen and his shrine in

 A leaflet that is somewhat similar due to the large size of the text was one of a series that was meant to be able to be read from the ground.
 The series is entitled Escape, save your life.
 Leaflet 0100 simply says in Korean on the front:

 The United Nations Command promises you food, clothing and good treatment.

 Leaflet 0700 is identical, but in the Chinese language.
 During the Vietnam War, American forces printed similar leaflets with large text and short messages that a Viet Cong soldier could read in the jungle without having to bend over and pick up.